 How to calculate cross price elasticity

 - First, find the price of A and demand of B at time point 1

 This will be the total price of product A and the total demand in the quantity of product B at the starting time point.

 - Next, find the price of A and demand of B at time point 2

 Just as done in step 1, find the price of A and demand of B at the ending time point.

 Calculate the elasticity using the formula above and the price and demand from steps 1 and 2.

-Cross price elasticity measures the effect changing a price of one product, for example product A, has on the overall demand of another product B. An example of this is if you increase the price of Doritos in a convenient store, the demand for a similar generic chip my increase do to people not wanted to spend the extra money.
+Cross price elasticity measures the effect changing in the price of one product, for example, product A has on the overall demand of another product B. An example of this is if you increase the price of Doritos in a convenience store, the demand for a similar generic chip may increase due to people not wanted to spend the extra money.